 - Dentists are witnessing an increasing number of damaged teeth caused by DIY tooth whitening products

-- The Australian Dental Association encourage all patients to only consult with their dentist regarding teeth-whitening – and not purchase products on Instagram, or from hairdressers, beauty salons or shopping malls.
+- The Australian Dental Association encourage all patients to only consult with their dentist regarding teeth whitening – and not purchase products elsewhere.

 - Many DIY formulas can cause severe burns, while most are also ineffective, yet highly abrasive, permanently damaging tooth enamel and setting the patient up for a lifetime of dental problems.